Higor0227/Higor0227/README.md

 ### Hi there!
 I'm Higor, an engineering undergraduate student at UFSC.

 - 🔭 Working at [SINMEC](https://github.com/sinmec)
-- ✈️ Member of Performance and Electrical Design at [Céu Azul Aeronaves](https://github.com/CeuAzul) team
+- ✈️ Member of Performance and Electrical Design at [Céu Azul Aeronaves](https://github.com/CeuAzul) team</p>
-- 🌱 I’m currently learning Computational Vision</p>